merak48763/maputil/README.md

 Utility datapack & resourcepack providing utilities for mapmaking.
 Minecraft version: The upcoming game drop (supposed to be 1.21.5)

+# Mcdoc

+Mcdoc is a feature of VSCode [Spyglass extension](https://github.com/SpyglassMC/Spyglass).
+If you're using the extension, you can copy `mcdoc/` folder to the root of your workspace.
+It provides syntax highlighting and autocompletion of custom data provided by this pack.

 # Datapack

 ## Block Tags